Dental auxiliary: Dental therapists

 Dental therapists are licensed dental auxiliaries in some countries.
 Therapists were created in New Zealand in 1921, with the formation of the School Dental Service, and spread mainly to other Commonwealth countries.
 Local regulations determine the duties therapists are allowed to perform, including either working under the prescription of a dentist or independently, and either exclusively treating children, or patients of any age.
 Therapists may work in government or private clinics, and are typically licensed to examine teeth, take radiographs, administer local anesthesia, restore teeth, administer vital pulp treatments such as pulpotomies, extraction of deciduous (primary) teeth, provide sealants, scaling and polishing, and apply topical fluoride.

 Oral health therapists

 Training for dental hygienists and dental therapists was combined in Queensland, Australia in 1998 to create oral health therapists or OHTs.
 They are now also trained in New Zealand, Singapore, and Indonesia.
 Depending on local regulations, oral health therapists may work in consultation with dentists, or independently.
 And depending on regulations and training, may treat only children, or patients of any age.
-Duties usually include examining teeth and/or gingiva (gums), taking and interpreting intra and extra-oral radiographs, diagnosing dental caries (decay) and periodontal (gum) disease, restoring teeth (either deciduous (primary) or both deciduous and permanent), extracton of deciduous teeth, scaling or debridement to remove calculus, polishing to remove stain, applying fisssure sealants and topical fluoride, patient education, and oral hygiene instruction.
+Duties usually include examining teeth and/or gingiva (gums), taking and interpreting intra and extra-oral radiographs, diagnosing dental caries (decay) and periodontal (gum) disease, restoring teeth (either deciduous (primary) or both deciduous and permanent), extraction of deciduous teeth, scaling or debridement to remove calculus, polishing to remove stain, applying fissure sealants and topical fluoride, patient education, and oral hygiene instruction.

 Although dental hygienists and dental therapists can be jointly-trained in the UK, the oral health therapy scope does not exist there.